ADRSH99/RedisLite/README.md

-# RedisLite
+# RedisLite 🦀🚀

-RESP (Redis Serialization Protocol) Specification
+A lightweight, single-threaded Redis-like key-value store written in Rust, powered by Tokio for async I/O.
+Built for learning, experimenting, and extending — not for production (yet)!.

-We've adopted the official RESP to ensure seamless communication in our system
+We've adopted the official RESP(Redis Serialization Protocol) Specification to ensure seamless communication in our system

 Features:

+    Basic Redis protocol (RESP) support
+    In-memory key-value store
+    Asynchronous handling of multiple clients using tokio

 Implemented Data Structures

     Strings